 Porting is the transfer of a phone number between two service providers.

-If you have an existing number you would like to keep, you can initiate a port request and assign it to a Department (e.g. mainline, sales, support, etc.) or to a specific user in your Office.
+If you have an existing number you would like to keep, you can initiate a port request and assign it to a user or shared line in Dialpad.
 If you are new to the porting process, please read below for a quick overview.

 What to expect?